avasilescu/WiFi-Auto-Reconnect/README.md

 # WiFi-Auto-Reconnect
 Bash script that auto reconnects the WiFi if it cannot connect to various servers (google, bing, yahoo, etc).

 Pings servers 4 times.
-If all servers fail ping response, wifi is turned on.
+If all servers fail ping response, wifi is restarted (turned off then back on).

 *NOTE: This script will use 'sudo' as 'ifup' requires 'sudo'.
 This may change in the future once a better way is figured out, but for now this is what it is.